adafruit/RGB-matrix-Panel/README.txt

 Written by Limor Fried/Ladyada & Phil Burgess/PaintYourDragon for Adafruit Industries.
 BSD license, all text above must be included in any redistribution

-To download. click the ZIP (download) button, rename the uncompressed folder RGBLEDMatrix.
+To download. click the ZIP (download) button, rename the uncompressed folder RGBmatrixPanel.
 Check that the RGBmatrixPanel folder contains RGBmatrixPanel.cpp and RGBmatrixPanel.h

 Place the RGBmatrixPanel library folder your arduinosketchfolder/libraries/ folder.